US Orders Only: $9.95 Flat Rate

 Mud and Dirt Splatter

-Mud and dirt splash from the ground after a rain or snow darkens or stains the lower portions of a building.
+Mud and dirt splash from the ground after rain or snow darkens or stains the lower portions of a building.
 This is especially prevalent when the ground around the building is dirt or when the building is next to a dirt road.
 Remember not to apply the splash on walls next to a grassy area or paving.

 Roofs and Bird Droppings